MathAdventurer/EVSense/README.md

 # EVSense

-The repository of EVSense: a robust and scalable approach to non-intrusive EV charging detection.
+The repository of EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection

 ## What is EVSense